 Gout / Pseudogout

-Most people who have gout are middle-aged men, but it can occur at any age.
+Gout most commonly affects middle-aged men, but it can occur at any age.
 Only 5 to 10% of cases of gout occur in women, usually after menopause.

 The pain of an acute gout attack is often extreme, especially in the first few episodes.
 The initial episodes frequently involve a single joint, commonly the big toe.
 However, any joint can be affected.
 Episodes typically last from 7-14 days at a time.
 This can interrupt sleep, prevent walking, and interfere with work and leisure.
 With the passage of time, recurrent acute arthritis may involve multiple sites, including the ankles, knees, and the joints in the upper extremities.

 When recurrent acute gout goes untreated over a long period of time, and when there is a failure to eradicate causative factors, the condition may evolve.
 The patient may progress from having sporadic arthritis attacks of only one joint to having repeated attacks in multiple joints with increasing frequency; this can even progress to persistent low-grade joint inflammation and irreversible joint deformities.
 Over time, uric acid crystals can deposit into the skin and appear as visible lumps, also known as tophi.
 Swelling and deformity then become the characteristic signs, but without the intense inflammation.

 Your physician may deem it necessary to aspirate fluid from an inflamed joint to demonstrate that the uric acid crystals are the cause of the joint pain & inflammation.
 Also, blood and/or urine tests may be indicated to assess the degree of increased uric acid in your body, as well as to rule out other causes of arthritis.
 X-rays of the affected joints may additionally be necessary to determine if joint or soft tissue damage has occurred.
 In certain instances, a special type of CT scan, called a dual-energy CT scan, can be used to look for uric acid deposits in joints & soft tissues.